cabol/nebulex/guides/telemetry.md

 Tag values: %{cache: MyApp.Cache}
 ```

-## Adding other custom metrics
+### Custom metrics

-In the same way, you can, for instance, add another periodic measurement for
+In the same way, for instance, you can add another periodic measurement for
-reporting the cache size.
+reporting the cache size:

-Using our previous cache:

 ```elixir
 defmodule MyApp.Cache do